WordPress to Buffer Pro sends status(es) to Buffer when a WordPress Post, Page or Custom Post Type is published or updated.

 - Calls wp_insert_post() to create a new Post in draft status (not published status)

-- Assign all necessary data to the draft Post e.g. Featured Image, Custom Field meta data
+- Assign all necessary data to the draft Post e.g. Featured Image, Taxonomy Terms and Custom Field meta data

 - Finally, perform a call to wp_update_post() on the draft Post, setting its status to Publish.
 (It is at this point that WordPress to Buffer Pro will act, publishing statuses to Buffer without error as all necessary data is available).